-Parliamentary Question for the Minister for Jobs, Enterprise and Innovation (Richard Bruton TD)
+Question to the Minister for Jobs, Enterprise and Innovation (Mr Richard Bruton, TD)

-To ask the Minister for Jobs, Enterprise and Innovation the grants available to support business start-ups; if such grants are available to persons taking up franchise opportunities; and if he will make a statement on the matter.
+To ask the Minister for Jobs, Enterprise and Innovation if time spent on public holidays is required to be included when calculating the number of days to which an employee is entitled; and if he will make a statement on the matter. – Jerry Buttimer.

 Posted under Employment, Jobs Enterprise & Innovation, Parliamentary Questions